 Apart from the United States, nearly twelve more countries have laws or policies which prevent disparate access to EIT/ ICT (European Institute of Innovation and Technology).
-Like the United States, they also form apart of a specific law or policy which is aimed at decreasing discernment against people with physical disabilities, and not specific to only EIT.
+Like the United States, they also form a part of a specific law or policy which is aimed at decreasing discernment against people with physical disabilities and not specific to only EIT.
 In some cases, the plans apply only to the government’s websites.
-It is rare for any country’s anti-discrimination legislation to particularly mention accessible EIT, but instead mirror, in spirit, the ADA, the Rehabilitation Act, or both.
+It is rare for any country’s anti-discrimination legislation to particularly mention accessible EIT but instead mirror, in spirit, the ADA, the Rehabilitation Act, or both.

 United Nations Convention on the Rights of Persons with Disabilities

-The United Nations Convention has always been working on one of the critical aspects of human rights instrument – the rights of Persons with Disabilities.
+The United Nations Convention has always been working on one of the critical aspects of human rights instruments – the rights of Persons with Disabilities.
 It is intended to protect the rights and dignity of persons with physical limitations and disabilities.
 Parties to the Convention are required to support, protect, promote and ensure the full enjoyment of human rights by persons with disabilities and assure that they hold full equality under the law.

 The Convention indicates that persons with disabilities should be able to live independently and involve fully in all aspects of life.
-To this end, States Parties are also required to take suitable measures to ensure that persons with limitations have access to transportation, physical environment, to information and communications, and other amenities and services open or provided to the public.
+To this end, States Parties are also required to take suitable measures to ensure that persons with limitations have access to transportation, physical environment, information and communications, and other amenities and services open or provided to the public.

 The Committee on the Rights of Persons with Disabilities today stands as a body of human rights experts which is tasked with controlling the implementation of the Convention.
-It will initially consist of 12 self-sufficient human rights experts, with half elected for a two-year term and half elected for four-years.
+It will initially consist of 12 self-sufficient human rights experts, with half elected for a two-year term and half elected for four years.

-The United States signed the Convention on the Rights of Persons with Disabilities (CRPD) at United Nations Headquarters, July 30, 2009 (It should be noted here that this has not been “ratified” by the US, as sanction must be advised and consented to by a two-thirds vote in the Senate.)
+The United States signed the Convention on the Rights of Persons with Disabilities (CRPD) at United Nations Headquarters on July 30, 2009 (It should be noted here that this has not been “ratified” by the US, as sanction must be advised and consented to by a two-thirds vote in the Senate.)

 The Web Content Accessibility Guidelines (WCAG) form a part of a series of Web accessibility guidelines issued by the W3C’s Web Accessibility Initiative.
 They consist of a set of instructions on making the content accessible.
 The first version of WCAG (Version 1.0) was published and became a W3C recommendation on May 5, 1999.
 Today, nearly all of the international policies and regulations refer to or incorporate the WCAG.
-The United States Section 508 web provisions (1194.22) harmonizes with WCAG 1.0’s Priority 1 guidelines.
+The United States Section 508 web provisions (1194.22) harmonize with WCAG 1.0’s Priority 1 guidelines.

 Fast Forward from 2008 to 2017: WCAG 2.1 and Silver